API ReferenceΒΆ

 close()ΒΆ

-An alias for cancel().
+An alias of cancel().

 property finished: boolΒΆ

-Whether the task has been completed.
+Whether the task has completed execution.

 property result: AnyΒΆ